Shaylin/stm32f4-discovery-vocoder/README.md

 Features currently working:
-  -Audio output using the DAC and DMA
+1.Audio output using the DAC and DMA
-  -Audio input using the ADC and DMA
+2.Audio input using the ADC and DMA
-  -Recording and playback at different sampling rates
+3.Recording and playback at different sampling rates

 Planned features:
-  -Modifiable output settings
+4.Modifiable output settings

 To run this project, open the project files using Atollic True Studio.